PROVOST SUMMER UNDERGRADUATE RESEARCH PROGRAM AT NJIT

 ELIGIBILITY: Any current NJIT student who will be an undergraduate in the fall semester 2012 may apply.

 AWARDS: The student award amount is $2800.
-Please be aware that this award is intended to involve fulltime participation by the student for a period of ten weeks during summer 2012 and students should not be engaged in outside employment or coursework during this period.
-All students are expected to fully participate in all aspects of the program.
-The program runs from May 21 to July 27, 2012.
-Finally, all award winners are expected to participate in the July 25th NJIT Summer Undergraduate Research Symposium.
+Please be aware that this award is intended to involve fulltime participation by the student for a period of ten weeks during summer 2014 and students should not be engaged in outside employment or coursework during this period.
+All students are expected to fully participate in all aspects of the program and fill-out the time-sheet for hours of work with their respective advisors.
+The program runs from May 27 to August 1, 2014.
+Finally, all award winners are required to participate in the July 31, 2014 NJIT Summer Undergraduate Research Symposium.

 RESEARCH PROPOSAL GUIDELINES: Please adhere to the following organizational guidelines when writing your research proposal.
 Keep in mind that the members of the review committee are not necessarily experts in your field.
 Research proposals are expected to be written by the student with input from the faculty mentor.